valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 Document generation provides an interface in Valtimo for generating files like (like PDF) using given data.
 An implementation needs to be provided by another module or the Valtimo application that this is used in.

+### Exporter

+The exporter module provides export functionality for Valtimo.
+By default, Valtimo provides a way to export case definitions, but this can be used for other kinds of exports as well.

 ### Flowmailer

 [Flowmailer](https://flowmailer.com/) is a SaaS email service that Valtimo uses to send transactional emails.
 By